World Hand Hygiene Day

 World Hand Hygiene Day aims to maintain global promotion, visibility and sustainability of hand hygiene in health care and to bring people together in support of hand hygiene improvement around the world.

-For World Hand Hygiene Day 2022 the WHO is calling on healthcare workers, patients, consumers and the broader community, to clean their hands and unite together to support a culture of safety and quality in our health service organisations.
+On World Hand Hygiene Day the WHO calls for healthcare workers, patients, consumers and the broader community, to clean their hands and unite together to support a culture of safety and quality in our health service organisations.

 To promote hand hygiene in the healthcare community, the Commission has produced three new factsheets on hand hygiene.
 These factsheets provide information on hand hygiene for patients and their carers, children and their carers, and mental health workers.